JLu2022/eire-aiai-dairy-energy-simulator/paper.md

 The software is implemented as a modular Python application with a separation between modeling logic and user-interface components.
 A Streamlit-based graphical user interface (GUI) provides page-level access to the main workflows, while backend modules encapsulate simulation, photovoltaic, and financial calculations.
 This separation supports both interactive use and future reuse of the underlying computational components outside the GUI.

 The design was informed by pre-existing notebook-based research code developed across multiple work packages [@khaleghy2023modelling; @faiud2024agent].
 In contrast to those exploratory implementations, the software reorganizes the relevant logic into callable modules with consistent parameter handling and a unified workflow.
-This architectural choice improves usability, reduces duplication across scenarios, and makes the system easier to document and extend.

 ## Energy and simulation models